Justine Julius Supplier from Burundi

 The Mikono Story

 Mikono “Hands” in Swahili was established in 1993 as part of the livelihoods programme of Jesuit Refugee Service in Kenya.
-Founded by Fr James Martin SJ and other Jesuit Brothers, the goal was to give the refugees in Nairobi a place where to sell their crafts.
-Mikono works with 75 suppliers living in or around Nairobi, from over 10 different nationalities.
+Founded by Fr James Martin SJ, Br Michael Schöpf SJ – the current JRS International Director – and other Jesuit Brothers, the goal was to give the refugees in Nairobi a place where to sell their crafts.
+Today.
+Mikono works with dozens of suppliers living in or around Nairobi, from over 10 different nationalities.

 Shopping at Mikono is a tangible way to demonstrate solidarity with refugees while helping them earn valuable income.
 Each time someone buys a Mikono Shop product, they directly enable refugees to earn income and contribute to their host country’s economy.
 Each Mikono product demonstrates the talents that refugees possess and how they can become positive contributors to societies and economies.

 Fr.
-James Martin SJ stands in front of the newly opened “Mikono Centre” in 1993 located in Gitanga Road, Nairobi.
+James Martin SJ and Br Michael Schöpf SJ stand in front of the newly opened “Mikono Centre” in 1993 located in Gitanga Road, Nairobi.

 Looking into the Future of Refugees Globally